Self-Attention Between Datapoints: Going Beyond Individual Input-Output Pairs in Deep Learning: Additional Results

 \subsection{Image Classification Results}

+We explore two different setups for applying NPTs to high-dimensional image data: (1)~using a CNN encoder based on the ResNet-18 architecture, followed by ABD layers, and (2)~using a linear patching encoder that is then followed by ABD and ABA layers.
+We present results using (1) for CIFAR-10 and (2) for MNIST in the main paper, and additionally provide results using (2) on CIFAR-10 below.

+Note that the aim of our image classification experiments is not to match the performance of a pretrained Transformer image classifier.
+Rather, we hope to demonstrate that NPTs can readily learn interactions between datapoints on a wide variety of data modalities and tasks, including image classification, while achieving reasonable performance.

+\paragraph{(1) CNN Encoder.} In this setup, we replace our linear encoder with a CNN, which is then folowed by several rounds of Attention Between Datapoints (ABD) on the CNN encodings.
+We apply this setup to CIFAR-10.

+In detail, we use a ResNet-18 encoder followed by 4 blocks of ABD (as we have in a default 8 layer NPT, cf.~\Cref{app:npt_base}) with 8 heads.
+Because we do not use Attention Between Attributes (ABA) the output of the encoder corresponds to the dimensions $h = d \cdot e = 128$.
+We train in a supervised manner (without test inputs available at training time) with a training batch size of 128 and evaluation batch size of 480, for a fixed 100 epochs.

+As reported in the main text, we achieve a test accuracy of 93.7\% on CIFAR-10 with this architecture.
+We find that the data corruption test (cf. \Cref{subsection:sample_corr}) decreases accuracy by 1.2\%, which suggests that NPT meaningfully relies on other datapoints for prediction on CIFAR-10.
+The ResNet-18 alone achieves a test accuracy of 93.9\%.

+We further note that with a ResNet-18 encoder pretrained on ImageNet, our ResNet + NPT architecture achieves a test accuracy of 94.7\% on CIFAR-10, and loses 0.7\% in the data corruption experiment, whereas the pretrained ResNet-18 alone achieves a lower 94.2\% accuracy.
+We believe that an exploration of how pretraining might affect the performance of NPT and the extent to which predictions rely on other datapoints is interesting future work.

+\paragraph{(2) Linear Patching Encoder.} We additionally consider an image classification setup using a linear patching encoder, which we apply to both MNIST and CIFAR-10.

-To apply NPT to high-dimensional image data, we append the mask dimension as an extra channel and apply image patching with linear embeddings as in \citep{dosovitskiy2020image}.
+In detail, we append the mask dimension as an extra channel and apply image patching with linear embeddings as in \citep{dosovitskiy2020image}.
 Further following \citep{dosovitskiy2020image}, we use a learned position embedding for each patch and the class token.
 We use $7 \times 7 = 49$ patches on MNIST and $8 \times 8 = 64$ patches on CIFAR-10.
+On both datasets, for this linear patching setup, we begin with the \texttt{NPT-Base} architecture described in \ref{app:npt_base}.
+On MNIST, we use batch size 512, train for 500,000 steps, use hidden dimensions $e = 16$, $p_{\text{target}} = 0.15$, and use $7 \times 7 = 49$ patches.
+On CIFAR-10, we use batch size 512, train for 1,000,000 steps, use random crops and horizontal flips for data augmentation, use $8 \times 8 = 64$ patches of each image, and do not use target masking due to constraints on compute time.

+With this setup, NPT achieves $\num{98.3}\%$ accuracy on MNIST and $\num{68.2}\%$ accuracy on CIFAR-10.
+We additionally find in the data corruption experiment (detailed in \Cref{subsection:sample_corr}) that after destroying information from other datapoints, the change in accuracy is -0.4\% on MNIST and -5.1\% on CIFAR-10, demonstrating that NPTs learn to make use of interactions between images.

+However, we did not find that this sufficiently demonstrated that NPTs make use of datapoint interactions in achieving \textit{reasonable} performance on CIFAR-10, and hence conducted the experiment on CIFAR-10 using the CNN encoder setup above.